2025 Duke Blue Devils football team

-The 2025 Duke Blue Devils football team represent Duke University during the 2025 NCAA Division I FBS football season as a member of the Atlantic Coast Conference (ACC).
-The Blue Devils are led by head coach Manny Diaz, coaching his second year as the Blue Devils head coach, and play their home games at Wallace Wade Stadium located in Durham, North Carolina.
+The 2025 Duke Blue Devils football team represented Duke University during the 2025 NCAA Division I FBS football season as a member of the Atlantic Coast Conference (ACC).
+The Blue Devils were led by head coach Manny Diaz, coaching his second year as the Blue Devils head coach, and played their home games at Wallace Wade Stadium located in Durham, North Carolina.